A guide to business contents insurance

 What security measures should I take?

-If based at a co-working or shared office space, you must make sure your office equipment is securely locked while unattended.
+If based at an office, you must make sure your office equipment is securely locked while unattended.
 A Kensington lock is often a good option for your laptops and monitors.
 Putting other valuables in a lockable desk draw keeps them safe and removes temptation from those less honourable than yourself.

 What should I watch out for?